xinjli/notes/docs/0x0-Mathematics/0x00-Foundation/0x003-Matrix.md

 - [8.
 Reference](#8-reference)

 This section only treats matrix and finite dimension vector, general treatment of operators and infinite dimension vectors is covered in the 0x011 linear algebra.
+Numerical linear algebra goes to 0x311 Nuemrical.

 ## 1. Foundation
 ### 1.1.
 Subspace